Apply

 A typical applicant will have the following minimum qualifications:

-• Note: If your baccalaureate degree is not within engineering, please contact the Professional Education office at soeprofed@uconn.edu for further assessment
+• Note: If your baccalaureate degree is not within engineering, please contact the Center for Advanced Engineering Education office at engrcaee@uconn.edu for further assessment

 • A cumulative GPA of 3.0 or better for the entire undergraduate record or